aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/conditional-formattings/clear-all-condition-formattings/_index.md

 | **folder**      | string | query    | _(Optional)_ Folder path in storage where the workbook is located.     |
 | **storageName** | string | query    | _(Optional)_ Name of the storage service.                              |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/ConditionalFormattings/DeleteWorksheetConditionalFormattings) defines a publicly accessible programming interface and **the OpenAPI Specification** lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/ConditionalFormattings/DeleteWorksheetConditionalFormattings) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make calls to the Cloud API with cURL.